mperham/blog/content/post/2021/a_tour_of_the_sidekiq_api.md

 Maybe you have hundreds of Sidekiq threads pulling jobs from this queue at the same moment.
 Will it find your job?  `¯\_(ツ)_/¯`

+But Mike, why provide these operations at all if they are dangerous?
+Because sometimes, hopefully rarely, you might need to handle some production emergency manually; finding that one rogue job could be critical.

 ## Sorted Sets

-Sidekiq uses the Sorted Sets structure to hold jobs sorted by a timestamp when Sidekiq should take some action.
+Sidekiq uses the Sorted Set structure to hold jobs sorted by a timestamp when Sidekiq should take some action.
 These sets represent the Retries, Scheduled and Dead tabs in the Web UI.
 For Scheduled, the timestamp is when the job is scheduled to run.
 For Retry, the timestamp is when the job will retry next.